Overview

 Step 1

-Structural package and site logistics planning before mobilization On metal building construction work, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team.
+Structural package and site logistics planning before mobilization — crane paths, laydown zones, and Blackland Prairie subgrade preparation On metal building construction work in Round Rock and Williamson County, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team managing a Central Texas construction environment.

 Step 2

-Foundation, embed, and erection readiness verification On metal building construction work, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team.
+Foundation, embed, and erection readiness verification with tolerances matched to the specific shell system being installed On metal building construction work in Round Rock and Williamson County, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team managing a Central Texas construction environment.

 Step 3

-Weather-tight enclosure release for follow-on trades On metal building construction work, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team.
+Weather-tight enclosure release for follow-on trades, with transition management that prevents gaps between tilt, roofing, and interior rough-in On metal building construction work in Round Rock and Williamson County, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team managing a Central Texas construction environment.

 Step 4

-Shell turnover with clean base-building conditions for the next phase On metal building construction work, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team.
+Shell turnover with clean base-building conditions — utility stub depths, door frame locations, and site grades all confirmed before handoff On metal building construction work in Round Rock and Williamson County, this keeps the project moving with clearer scope ownership, fewer handoff gaps, and better visibility for the owner team managing a Central Texas construction environment.

 Central Texas Fit